 - Choose handles which make your kitchen look expensive.
 By choosing a replacement kitchen door you have already saved hundreds on the cost of an entire replacement kitchen.
 However, if you add cheap and nasty handles you could ruin the look.
 Try to choose handles which do the doors justice and which look great in your stylish new kitchen.

 - Consider adding new worktops, plinths and end panels to really bring the kitchen to life.
 This full makeover approach will mean that there will be no hint that you have simply replaced the doors (at least at first glance).
-Relining the insides of your cupboards or adding new shelving will also give your buyers a welcome treat when they move in.
+Try relining the insides of your cupboards.
+New shelving will also give your buyers a welcome treat when they move in.

 - Consider making your kitchen seem larger by adding in new cupboards or extending your worktop.
 Not only will your buyers feel like the kitchen is ideal for all their needs, they will have a feeling of space, if the worktop is larger.